-- (a) Protests will be submitted in writing to the Contest Director, either directly or through any member of the Jury. - (b) The protest will be accompanied by a fee of \$50.00 per grievance, which will be returned if the protest is upheld.
-However, Judges may file protests for any category in which they are serving as a Judge without a fee. - (c) Protests cannot be filed later than two (2) hours after the occurrence, decision, or publication of results which causes the protest to be made.
-"Non-working hours", as defined in the supplementary rules, will not be counted.
-The jury can accept a protest after the protest period expires if the filer was a volunteer whose commitments preventing filing during the protest period.
+- (a) Protests will be submitted in writing on the IAC Official Protest Form to the Contest Jury Chairperson, either directly or through any member of the Jury.
+Every protest must refer to the rule or rules to which it relates. - (b) The protest must be accompanied by a fee of \$50.00, which will be returned if the protest is upheld.
+However, Judges may submit protests for any category in which they are serving as a Judge without a fee. - (c) Protests must be submitted not later than two (2) hours after the occurrence, decision, or publication of results which causes the protest to be made.
+"Non-working hours", as defined by the contest officials, will not be counted.
+The Jury can accept a protest after the protest period expires if the Grievant was a volunteer whose commitments preventing submitting the protest within the defined period.